poseidonchan/w1ot/README.md

 python ./Experiments/4i.py
 ```

-If you do not have access to enough computation resources, the reproducing procedure could be very slow.
+If you do not have access to enough computation resources, the reproducing procedure could be very slow (since the w2ot model consumes a lot of time).

 ## Citation